 #MuteRKelly protesters are turning up the heat on R. Kelly’s record label.

-Read MoreActivists Announce Boycott of Radio Stations Playing R. Kelly Music
+Read More: Activists Announce Boycott of Radio Stations Playing R. Kelly Music

-Others participated in a group chant, shouting: “RCA, You’re to blame; stop protecting R. Kelly’s fame.”
+Others participated in a group chant, shouting: “RCA, You’re to blame, stop protecting R. Kelly’s fame.”

-“We believe black women and girls,” was another popular refrain heard at the protest.
+“We believe Black women and girls,” was another popular refrain heard at the protest.

 “@RCARecords do the right thing RCA records,” one person tweeted.
 “Drop R Kelly … don’t allow him to continue the abuse of young women… The world will respect your actions.”

-Sources connected to RCA told TMZ earlier this month that the label won’t “produce any of the singer’s new music, it will not put money behind any of his projects, and it will not release any additional music until criminal investigations in Georgia and other fallout are resolved one way or the other.”
+Sources connected to RCA told TMZ earlier this month that the label will not “produce any of the singer’s new music, it will not put money behind any of his projects, and it will not release any additional music until criminal investigations in Georgia and other fallout are resolved one way or the other.”

 Discover more from Urban Hollywood 411